 This required course is designed to help students prepare for the Texas Examinations of Educator Standards (TExES) for Physical Education EC-12.
 The course will focus on content and sample questions from state authorized preparations manuals.
 Information will also be provided from other state developed resources including Texas Essential Knowledge and Skills (TEKS) Physical Education EC-12.
 Students must score a minimum of 85% on the TExES practice test at the end of the course in order for the College of Education to allow the student to receive a bar code for the state examination.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.

 Fall, Spring, Summer.

 KNES 5301 (3-3-0) Exercise Physiology

 The course is to provide a focused and applied approach in exercise physiology and sport/fitness training, conditioning, and sport medicine.
 The course will provide an in-depth review of the scientific and physiological components of a training program.
 The primary focus will be on training factors and how various conditions and situations affect exercise performance.
-Fall.
+Fall, Spring, Online.

 KNES 5302 (3-3-0) Organization and Administration of Kinesiology and Sport

 Specific problems and new developments in the administration of sport and physical education programs, including business procedures, equipment, facilities, conduct of athletic events, school law and liability, staff and public relations.
-Fall, Online.
+Spring, Online.